 - Video, audio, snapshots and location information are uploaded to the Command Vision cloud automatically, for supervisory review and alerting.

-For example, an event for hard braking could be configured to cause camera snapshots to be remotely uploaded to Command Vision.
+For example, an event for hard braking could be configured to cause camera snapshots to be remotely uploaded to the cloud.
 Another event for Following Too Close could be created that causes a voice warning to the driver and the uploading of a few seconds of camera videos for review.
 A Pedestrian Collision or Driver Fatigue event could alert the driver, upload video and alert the Supervisor, all in real time.
-When a driver exceeds one of the defined thresholds, the associated pictures, video and audio are automatically streamed over 4G cellular to the Command Vision cloud-based server, where they are stored for 90 days.
+When a driver exceeds one of the defined thresholds, the associated pictures, video and audio are automatically streamed over 4G cellular to the cloud-based server, where they are stored for a number of months.
 From there, they may be watched over and over without any additional use of cellular data.

-ADAS Compliance – using the forward facing camera, The Scout DV-25 improves driving behavior by warning the driver and uploading video evidence to Command Vision when these events occur:
+ADAS (Automated Driving Assistance) Compliance – using the forward facing camera, ADAS systems improve driving behavior by warning the driver and uploading video evidence to Command Vision when these events occur:

 - Lane Adherence